jscaze/DS03_GettingAndCleaningData_project/README.md

 ### The tidy data set
  * A tidy data set (result of the run the run_analysis.R - cf The instruction list/script)
- * a file for the answer of question 5 : resultQ5.txt
+ * a file for the answer of question 5 : resultQ5.txt (to generate it, please follow The instruction list/script)

 ### The code book
  * cf https://github.com/jscaze/DS03_GettingAndCleaningData_project/